JockLawrie/Schemata.jl/README.md

 2. Implement writeschema.

-3. Handle Dates.

-4. Pre and post-enforcement transformations: more power for converting the data you have into the data you want.
-Better handled with `DataStreams`?

-5. Implement `intrarow_constraints` for `TableSchema`.
+3. Implement `intrarow_constraints` for `TableSchema`.

-6. Define joins between tables within a schema, as well as intrarow_constraints across tables.
+4. Define joins between tables within a schema, as well as intrarow_constraints across tables.

-7. Infer a simple `Schema` from a given data table.
+5. Infer a simple `Schema` from a given data table.

-8. Remove dependence on DataFrames?
+6. Remove dependence on DataFrames?